cloudflare/workers-docs/build-an-application/index.md

 ![Inside my-worker directory](./media/cd-ls-my-worker.png)

-In the longer tutorial, we'll look more closely at `worker.js`: this is the actual code that you'll deploy to Workers.
-In the meantime, let's use two more Wrangler commands to build our project, and preview it:
+In the longer tutorial, let's look more closely at `worker.js`: this is the actual code that you'll deploy to Workers.
+In the meantime, let's use two more Wrangler commands to build your project, and preview it:

 ```
 wrangler build